 Money Talk may be Taboo, but I can see there is a lot that is misunderstood about Birth Photography work, so I won’t hold anything back.
-I want to tell you why our pricing is justifiable, if not arguably even low.

 (Related Read: You might be surprised about why I think Birth Photography is Essential and Not a Luxury)